 It is always a thrill, too, seeing what happens with others when they make the journey: Last year at Wealden Literature Festival, a married couple chose to share a large sheet of paper having grown up in the same area.
 His childhood territory was the whole of the Isle of Sheppey; hers was a single bungalow and back garden within it: they each, however, reached an equally deep seam of sense memories, despite the different scales at which they were working.

 And this is my invitation to you now, in turn.
 Leave the rooms you are spending so much more time in than usual, and travel back to the ones of your childhood: your own first home, or a favourite elder’s.
 Somewhere that is comforting to revisit.
 Make a map and annotate it.
 Begin with the objects, and let them lead you to feelings.
 What ways of passing unstructured time can you bring back with you, and use in this unusual here and now?
 For yourself, or the children or elders you care for?

 Alternatively, project yourself into your old age.
 What would be your ideal last dwelling?
 Your view, the objects around you?
 How would you choose to live in it?

 The Poetics of Space, Gaston Bachelard (Penguin Classics: 2014)

 A depth meditation on the domestic spaces that shape us, as well as other forms/habitations that speak to our spatial imaginations – nests, shells, hermits’ huts.

 Subscribe to the Wild Patience Diaries

-The Wild Patience Diaries are creative practice posts (occasional in this time of Coronavirus; once-weekly again thereafter) that draw on learnings from my late and strange writing journey of the last five years: shared for free in the hope of keeping others company in theirs.
+The Wild Patience Diaries are occasional creative practice posts that draw on learnings from my late and strange writing journey of the last five years: shared for free in the hope of keeping others company in theirs.
 I would be so glad if you subscribe or share this resource with others you know who are at an early (or otherwise tender) stage in their artistic awakening.
 Followers receive each new post as an email.